dyrectsrc/smartfridge/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.2.

+Steps:
+1) Clone to directory.
+2) cd into directory.
+3) run "npm install".
+(Make sure your node is atleast version 8.2)
+4) run "ng serve"
+5) navigate to localhost:4200

+This project uses Angular 7, Firebase, Angular Material and Bootstrap All handles and functions like handleItemAdded and handleItemRemoved are in src/app/shared/item.service.ts.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.